ThePaavero/youtubetracker/README.md

 ## The problem
 You have embedded YouTube videos on your site (normal iframes).

-Now you want to track their events.
+Now you want to track their events (play, pause, complete, etc.).

 ## The solution
 ```javascript